nasa/irg_open/irg_gazebo_plugins/src/IRGCameraSimPlugins/README.md

 ----------------------------------
 These plugins use an Ogre compositor to simulate the effects of a digital camera on your scene rendering.
-The compositor renders the scene to floating point texture, applies exposure, applies gamma, applies noise, applies sensor gain, and renders the result to whatever texture or framebuffer the user has defined in his SDF code.
+The compositor renders the scene to floating point texture, applies exposure, applies gamma, applies "energy conversion", applies noise, applies sensor gain, and renders the result to whatever texture or framebuffer the user has defined in his SDF code.
 Gamma is not a property of digital cameras, but it was easy to add and gives the developer a useful tool for rendering human-consumable images in the Gazebo GUI.

 IMPORTANT: For these plugins to work correctly your graphics card must support frame buffer object (FBO) rendering to `PF_FLOAT32_RGB`.
 Inspect